AlexandrShum/knowledge-base/computer-science/data-structures/theory.md

 ### Description
 An `Array` is a data structure that stores elements sequentially in memory and allows access via indexes.
 JavaScript arrays are dynamic, meaning they can grow or shrink in size and store elements of different types.

+In JavaScript, an `Array` is an ordered list of values.
+Each value is called an element, and each element has a numeric position in the array, known as its index.
+Arrays in JavaScript are zero-indexed, meaning the first element is at index 0, the second at index 1, and so on.

 ### Use Cases
 - Storing lists of data (e.g., a list of users, products, or messages)
 - Implementing other data structures (e.g., stacks, queues)